-We are using Scrum framework among all our projects.
+At Bekitzur, we apply the Scrum framework across all our projects.
 A Scrum process is distinguished from other agile processes by specific concepts and practices, divided into the three categories of Roles, Artifacts, and Time Boxes.
 Scrum is used to manage complex software and product development, using iterative and incremental practices.
-Scrum processes enable organizations to adjust smoothly to rapidly-changing requirements, and produce a product that meets evolving business goals.
+Scrum processes enable organizations to adjust smoothly to rapidly-changing requirements and produce a product that meets evolving business goals.

 An agile Scrum process benefits the organization by helping it to: